Fine & Performing Arts

 Choral music is offered at all PK-12 levels and as students grow from year to year they are introduced to new concepts, different techniques, and more difficult music.
 Choirs perform multiple times each year, including the annual Christmas concert and Spring Evening of the Arts.

-From 6th through 8th grade, all Annapolis students learn one of seven wind instruments: flute, clarinet, alto Saxophone, trumpet, trombone, baritone, and percussion.
-Beginning in 2018-2019, students in grades 9-12 will be offered the opportunity to participate in Band.
+From 6th through 8th grade, all Annapolis students learn one of seven wind instruments: flute, clarinet, alto saxophone, trumpet, trombone, baritone, and percussion.
 Performance opportunities for band include concerts, pep rallies, athletic events, and more.

 Music appreciation classes are an integral part of a Fine Arts education.
 In addition to choral studies, Annapolis students take survey courses in music history, musicianship, music theory, musical application, and recorder study.